intechstudio/grid-documentation/docs/wiki/actions/timer/timer-start.md

 ---
 slug: timer-start
 title: Timer Start
-tags: [Action Block, Timer Block, Dual Action, Workflow]
+tags: [Action Block, Timer, Dual Action, Workflow]
 ---

 The Timer Start Block allows you to create a timed trigger for the Timer Event.
 These Blocks can be used for both the global and the ui versions of the Timer Event.